 If a pin has a signal_type POWER, then all other pins with the same signal_name as this pin shall have signal_type POWER.
 If a pin has signal_type GND, then all other pins with the same signal_name as this pin shall have signal_type GND.

-Multiple rail pins may be clustered into a single S-parameter port or subcircuit terminal connection for the [SPIM PDN File] keyword using the [SPIM Clusters] keyword.
+Multiple rail pins may be clustered into a single S-parameter port or subcircuit terminal connection for the [SPIM PDN File] keyword using the [SPIM Pin Clusters] keyword.
 All pins that are in a cluster are shorted together with an ideal short.

 Example: